ToxicFrog/ngasm/selfhosted/04 - Constants and Macros.md

-# ngasm syntax (stages 2 and 3)
+# ngasm syntax (stage 4)

 This document describes the behaviour of, and language understood by, the assembler program.

 ## Behaviour

-The assembler requires the source file mapped as a readable iostream at $7FF0, and the destination file mapped as a writeable iostream at $7FF8.
+The assembler requires the source file mapped as a readable and seekable iostream at $7FF0, and the destination file mapped as a writeable iostream at $7FF8.

 It produces no diagnostic output; on success the entire ROM image is written, in big-endian binary format, to the destination file.
 (Piping it through `xxd` to